 Besides being the quickest, the best route for the road trip from Houston to Washington DC is the most consistent in terms of scenery.
 If you want to spice things up, however, you can take the interstate on the way to Washington and the Blue Ridge Parkway on your drive back.

-Fastest route from Houston to Washington DC
+Road trip route from Houston to Washington DC

 Leave Houston by taking Interstate 10 to the east, passing Big Thicket National Preserve to the north and a long chain of Texas and Louisiana refuges at the southern coast.
 As soon as you have made your way out of Baton Rouge, take Interstate 12 and follow it along Lake Pontchartrain.